Rolled gold! James Bond movie poster sells for £6,700

 It is thought to be one of the highest prices paid to date for such a poster.

 Rob French, customer relations manager at Richard Winterton Auctioneers, said: “We knew we had got something special from the amount of interest from the internet and telephone calls requesting more information and condition of the poster.

 “But the final amount achieved was quite amazing and rocketed past the estimate.”

-You can watch the auction and auctioneer Richard Winterton’s priceless reaction in the video [being sent via We Transfer].
+You can watch the auction and auctioneer Richard Winterton’s priceless reaction in a video posted to our Facebook page.

 Mr Winterton said: “From a dusty old farmhouse down the road… bang!
 You never know what’s behind every door – every time!”

 Another poster advertising Sean Connery’s previous James Bond film, 1963’s From Russia With Love, achieved the lower end of the estimate of £1,000.